Author of Be Ready for Anything and Bloom Where You’re Planted online course

-I saw a big bag of jalapeno peppers on the “last day of sale” rack at the local store – woohoo!
+I saw a big basket of jalapeno peppers at the farmer’s market last weekend and I bought every single one – woohoo!
 A lot of people might say, “What the heck can a person do with all of those hot peppers?”
 Well, let me introduce you to my favorite condiment (which also makes a great Christmas present for the spicy food lover in your life!)

 - 5 pounds of jalapeno peppers